 In 2013, Edward Snowden revealed the NSA collects personal data on every American, as well as many more people worldwide.
 Though the scale of the surveillance was shocking at the time, it’s no longer the en vogue news story.

 What is the NSA?

 The NSA is the U.S. National Security Agency.
 Ostensibly there to protect U.S. citizens and interests, the truth is that the NSA monitors every American and the people of many allied countries—all with the backing of the U.S. government and large portions of Congress.

-And it’s not only the NSA—its counterparts at the CIA are also spying on and hacking targets of interest.
+But it’s not only the NSA spying on its own people.
+Its counterparts at the CIA (Central Intelligence Agency) are also spying on and hacking targets of interest.

 Here are eight ways the NSA is still spying on you, right now, according to documents leaked by Edward Snowden and further investigation by the press.

 1. The NSA can still access your phone records